panoply/liquify/packages/specs/readme.md

 # Documentation

-In the context of the Liquid Language Server, variation specifications are just data references that describe Liquid syntax, not quite grammars but close enough.
-The specs exist to enable developers of any level to quickly compose contextual grammar and formal schemas that described tags, filters and objects used in a multitude of variations which extend upon the default [standard](https://shopify.github.io/liquid/) variation.
+In the context of the Liquid Language Server, these _specifications_ are just data references that describe Liquid and HTML syntax.
+These are not quite parsing grammars and despite the name, they are no official specifications.
+The specs exist to enable developers of any level to quickly compose schemas that extend upon Liquid [standard](https://shopify.github.io/liquid/) and described tags, filters and objects in different variations.

 1. [Tokens](docs/01-tokens.md)
 2. [Types](docs/02-types.md)
 3. [Arguments](docs/03-arguments.md)

-### Objects
+### Unsupported

 The specifications map Liquid objects in a hardcoded manner.
 When a Liquid variation provides objects on the consumer facing end (like those in the Shopify variation) the objects are provided to Liquify via manual data entry.
 This is both a very tedious and time consuming task.